-We've given you a bit of an introduction to WhatsApp, but what's really the deal with the phone-based multi-mode communication tool?
+We've given you a bit of an introduction to WhatsApp, and told you all about the potential safety concerns, and how much WhatsApp costs to use, but what's really the deal with the phone-based multi-mode communication tool?
 We've compiled a list of things that we liked and didn't like about WhatsApp, for your reviewing pleasure.
-You can also just poke around www.whatsapp.com if you want to see and decide for yourself.

-Cross-platform -- Though most of our tutorials for WhatsApp are made using a phone that runs the Android operating system, WhatsApp also works on iPhones, Windows Phones, BlackBerries, and many other types of modern smart phones.
+Cross-platform - Though most of our tutorials for WhatsApp are made using a phone that runs the Android operating system, WhatsApp also works on iPhones, Windows Phones, BlackBerry devices, and many other types of modern smart phones.

 WhatsApp is a free way to extend some of the capabilities of your phone without tacking on extra phone-related charges.
 It works on many modern smart phones, and allows you to communicate with your contacts in pretty much whatever way you want.
 Contacts are added based on your address book or private invitations, so you only talk to who you want to talk to on WhatsApp.
 Plus, you can form groups to chat with several of your contacts at once, and back up your conversations so that you'll never totally lose the important things that you talk with your contacts about on WhatsApp.